 What sizing formats do we use?

-All sizes shown on our website are UK sizes.
-If you are not sure what size to order please contact us.
-If you find that you have ordered the wrong size, you may return your purchase within 7 days for an exchange of refund.
+All sizes shown on our website are The natural EU size first Vibram Fivefingers with and approximate UK size conversion .
+If you are not sure what size to order please contact us or take a look at our size guide .
+If you find that you have ordered the wrong size, you may return your purchase within 28 days for an exchange of refund.

 What payment methods are available?